The DIY face mask pattern in this post will teach you to make a pleated fabric face mask with either elastic ear loops or fabric ties.

 The finished mask will then be worn by tying the fabric strips behind the head.
 See notes at the bottom of the post.

-Sew the sides of the facemask.
+With a 3/8″ seam allowance, sew each side of the facemask.
 Backstitch over the elastic or fabric ties to secure them.
-Trim the corners with scissors.
+Trim the corners with scissors so that it will be easier to turn the mask right side out.
+Becare not to accidentally clip the stitches.

 Turn the mask right side out and press with an iron.
 You can use a pencil to push out the corners.